uldyssian-sh/vmware-vcf-architecture/docs/README.md

 3. Keep documentation up to date with code changes
 4. Follow the existing structure and formatting

-For more information, see our [Contributing Guidelines](../CONTRIBUTING.md).
+For more information, see our [Contributing Guidelines](../CONTRIBUTING.md).# Updated Sun Nov  9 12:49:47 CET 2025